18F/guides-template/pages/github.md

 `.gitignore` and `LICENSE.md` files.

 After submitting the form to create a new repository, you will see GitHub's instructions to create a local repository and push your changes up to it.
-At this point, do the following, replacing `MY-NEW-GUIDE` with the name of your guide's repository:
+You can ignore these instructions.
+Instead, do the following, replacing `MY-NEW-GUIDE` with the name of your guide's repository:

 ```